sparklemotion/nokogiri/CONTRIBUTING.md

 ## Style Guide

+### Documentation

+We use `rdoc` to build Nokogiri's documentation.
+Run `rake rdoc` to build into the `./html` directory, and see the rdoc tasks in [rakelib/rdoc.rake](rakelib/rdoc.rake).

+Previously we made some effort to move towards `yard` but that work was stopped (and the decision record can be found at [RFC: convert to use `yard` for documentation · Issue #1996 · sparklemotion/nokogiri](https://github.com/sparklemotion/nokogiri/issues/1996)).

+I would prefer docstrings to be in `RDoc::Markup` format, though simple docstrings may be in Markdown (using `:markup: markdown`).

+If you submit pull requests that improve documentation, **I will happily merge them** and credit you in the CHANGELOG.

+Some guidelines (see [lib/nokogiri/xml/node.rb](lib/nokogiri/xml/node.rb) and [ext/nokogiri/xml/node.c](ext/nokogiri/xml/node.c) for examples):

+- use `:call-seq:` to:
+  - note the return type of the method whenever possible, e.g. `:call-seq: upcase(name) → String`
+  - to name all the aliases of a method
+  - to indicate block/yield usage of a method
+- briefly explain the purpose of the method, what it returns, and what side effects it has
+- use a `[Parameters]` definition to note the expected types of all the parameters as a bulleted list
+- use a `[Returns]` definition to note the return type
+- use a `[Yields]` definition to note the block parameters
+- use a `⚠` character to warn the user about tricky usage
+- use a `💡` character to call attention to important notes
+- `See also:` should be used to call out related methods
+- `Since` should be used to indicate the version that code was introduced
+- prefer to show nuanced behavior in code examples, rather than by explaining it

+### Code

 I don't feel very strongly about code style, but when possible I follow [Shopify's Ruby Style Guide](https://shopify.github.io/ruby-style-guide/), and for C and Java code I use the `astyle` settings laid out in `/rakelib/format.rake`.